-Facilities Management and Capital Planning is responsible for managing and maintaining UB's sustainability efforts, and we implement a prioritized, cost-effective approach to managing energy and utilities with goals of improving reliability, saving energy and reducing our carbon footprint.
+Facilities Management is responsible for managing and maintaining UBalt's sustainability efforts, and we implement a prioritized, cost-effective approach to managing energy and utilities with goals of improving reliability, saving energy and reducing our carbon footprint.
 Sustainability impacts us all.
 Whether it is a facilities, student, faculty, staff, or cross-cutting initiative, we call it UBGreen.
 UBGreen fits our campus, benefits our city, helps the Chesapeake Bay watershed, and supports the planet we share.
-At UB:
+At UBalt:

 The University of Baltimore is a leader in smart and green growth.
-UB is helping to renew a great city without sprawling into forests or fields.
-In fact, UB Midtown is a growing cluster of jobs, homes, shops and businesses with UB at its heart, and it's coupled with multiple transit modes, a rich architectural history and a generous amount of urban cool.
+UBalt is helping to renew a great city without sprawling into forests or fields.
+In fact, UBalt Midtown is a growing cluster of jobs, homes, shops and businesses with UBalt at its heart, and it's coupled with multiple transit modes, a rich architectural history and a generous amount of urban cool.

 Our close proximity to all of this activity ensures the speedy movement of ideas, collaborative efforts and capital within Baltimore's busy city center.
 We utilize existing space in a resourceful and environmentally friendly way.